FOREX-Dollar slips to 2-week low vs yen as Treasury yields fall

 Hardman added that the break below 117 yen, which had provided a floor during the Christmas period in which volumes have been thin, had accelerated the move lower.

-Sterling climbed back up from two-month lows to $1.2270 , but was on track for a more than 16 percent fall against the greenback in 2016 - its worst showing since 2008.
+Sterling edged back up from two-month lows to $1.2250 , but was on track for a 17 percent fall against the greenback in 2016 - its worst performance since 2008.

-The euro was also given breathing space as the dollar weakened across the board.
-The common currency climbed half a percent to $1.0450 after falling to as low as $1.0372 the previous day.
+And the euro was also given breathing space as the dollar weakened across the board.
+The common currency climbed 0.3 percent to $1.0450 after falling to as low as $1.0372 the previous day.

 "The dollar looks like it has run its course against the yen for now.
 But against the euro, the dollar still has room to gain as the pair is now trying to catch up to the widening between U.S. and German yields," said Masafumi Yamamoto, chief forex strategist at Mizuho Securities in Tokyo.